 Free digital skills support

-Our digital champions run sessions for anyone who needs more confidence using their device or accessing our services on the web.
+Our digital champions run free digital support sessions for anyone who needs more confidence using their device or accessing our services on the web.

 If you prefer, you can join one of our free online basics courses which cover all the basics to help you get online - from using a touchscreen to searching the web for information and staying safe online.
 There's a choice of dates and locations available, and each course runs one day a week for six weeks.

-We also work with local community groups to support people to get online, and offer digital volunteering opportunities.
+We also work with local community groups to support people to get online.

 Free computers and wi-fi in libraries